ulmangt/cs706project/README.md

 JCUDA interfaces with native CUDA libraries and must also be built from source for your system.
 On Ubuntu 12.04, the build process was as follows:

+* Download JCUDA source from: http://www.jcuda.org/downloads/JCuda-All-0.5.0RC-src.zip
+* export JAVA_HOME=/usr/lib/jvm/jdk1.6.0_32
-Download JCUDA source from: http://www.jcuda.org/downloads/JCuda-All-0.5.0RC-src.zip cmake -G "Unix Makefiles" CmakeLists.txt
+* cmake -G "Unix Makefiles" CmakeLists.txt